-The large parcel phase of the land evaluation and acquisition process was initiated in 1992.
+- The large parcel phase of the land evaluation and acquisition process was initiated in 1992.
 This evaluation process lead to the consideration of numerous parcels for acquisition by Trustee Agencies.
-As of September 30, 2005, the Council funded the acquisition, through either the purchase of the property or the acquisition of a limited term conservation easement, for 651,084 acres, with a total purchase cost of \$408,900,863.
-Of the total purchase cost, excluding interest, \$352,837,567 is being provided from Joint Trusts, and \$56,063,296 from other sources.

-During fiscal 2005 and fiscal 2004, no large parcel acquisitions were completed.
+As of September 30, 2006, the Council funded the acquisition, through either the purchase of the property or the acquisition of a limited term conservation easement, for 651,084 acres, with a total purchase cost of \$408,900,863.
+Of the total purchase cost, excluding interest, \$352,837,567 is being provided from Joint Trusts, and \$56,063,296 from other sources. - During fiscal 2005 and fiscal 2006, no large parcel acquisitions were completed.
+The most recently completed large parcel acquisition was in fiscal year 2003, and no additional large parcel acquisitions are being actively pursued.